projjm/Valheim-Player-Trading/README.md

 Move the **.dll file** into your **Valheim\BepInEx\plugins** folder.

 In order to configure the trade UI window placement, press **F11** (default key) and drag the windows/buttons to their desired location.
+While in placement mode, elements that can be moved will be highlighted purple.

 # Feedback